aryankush25/arris/README.md

 6. **Finalize App Creation:** Click on 'Create app'.

-> **Note:** Replace `your-backend-domain` with your application's actual backend domain.
+> **Note:** Replace `https://your-backend-domain` with your application's actual backend domain.
+For local development, use `http://localhost:8000/`.
 You can find and set this value in the `BE_DOMAIN` environment variable in your .env file.

 ## Running the Application